 A cluster is the basic unit where ES provides hosted Elasticsearch services and you use and manage such services.
 This document describes how to quickly create an Elasticsearch cluster in the Tencent Cloud Console.

 You have a Tencent Cloud account.
-For more information about how to create an account, see Signing up for a Tencent Cloud account.
+For more information on how to create an account, please see Signing up for a Tencent Cloud Account.

 Log in to the ES Console and click Create to enter the creation and purchase page.

 - Region: currently, ES has been launched in multiple regions in and outside Mainland China.